Doing What’s Best for Kids

 9. Reporting

-1. Assessment and evaluation information will be communicated to parents and students by reports three (3) times a year at elementary level and two times per year for junior high and high school students.
+1. Assessment and evaluation information will be communicated to parents and students by reports two (2) times a year at elementary level and two times per year for junior high and high school students.
 In addition, staff will provide regular (monthly) updates of student information of the Parent Portal

 2. Evaluation information will be provided for academic achievement as measured against the specific learner expectations of the Alberta Program of Studies.